Existence and Uniqueness of Stationary Solutions in 5-Dimensional Minimal Supergravity: Introduction

 The horizon topology theorem has been established in $D>4$ by Galloway and Schoen \cite{Galloway:2006ws,Galloway:2005mf}.
 They prove that a black hole solution satisfying the dominant energy condition must have a horizon cross-section with positive Yamabe invariant, that is it admits a metric with positive scalar curvature.
-In dimensions $D=5$ this shows that the possible topologies are the sphere $S^3$, ring $S^1 \times S^2$, lenses $L(p,q)=S^3/\mathbb{Z}^p$ and connected sums thereof.
-Explicit stationary bi-axisymeetric supergravity solutions corresponding to $S^3$ (the charged Myers-Perry family \cite{Cvetic:1996xz}), $S^1 \times S^2$ (charged black rings \cite{Elvang:2004xi, Elvang:2004rt}) and $L(p,1)$ \cite{Kunduri:2014kja, Tomizawa:2017suc} are known.
+In dimensions $D=5$ this shows that the possible horizon topologies are the sphere $S^3$ (or more generally, a space covered by $S^3$, such as lens spaces $L(p,q)$), $S^1 \times S^2$ and connected sums thereof.
+Explicit asymptotically flat, stationary bi-axisymeetric supergravity solutions corresponding to $S^3$ (the charged Myers-Perry family \cite{Cvetic:1996xz}), $S^1 \times S^2$ (charged black rings \cite{Elvang:2004xi, Elvang:2004rt}) and $L(p,1)$ \cite{Kunduri:2014kja, Tomizawa:2017suc} are known.
+We note that in the vacuum case, asymptotically flat black hole solutions with $L(p,q)$ horizons have been produced abstractly but they have not yet been shown to be devoid of conical singularities \cite{KhuriWeinsteinYamada}.
 Furthermore, any static electrically charged black hole must belong to the appropriate $D>4$ generalization of the 2-parameter Reissner-Nordstr\"{o}m family \cite{Gibbons:2002ju}.
-Hence any other solutions must be cohomogeneity-two and the field equations are difficult to analyze directly.
+Generically it is expected that non-static solutions will be cohomogeneity-two or higher (the dimension of the orbit space is greater than 1) making the equations more difficult to analyze systematically.
 The explicit solutions above have been constructed either by generalizing aspects of the Kerr solution (i.e. the `Kerr-Schild' form), inverse scattering techniques associated with integrability of the field equations \cite{Figueras:2009mc}, or extra geometric constraints satisfied by supersymmetric solutions \cite{Gauntlett:2002nw} such as the existence of Killing spinors.
 In fact, a classification of stationary bi-axisymmetric supersymmetric solutions has recently been achieved \cite{Breunholder:2017ubu}, and it is known that supersymmetric black holes are not characterized uniquely by their conserved charges computed at spatial infinity \cite{Breunholder:2018roc,Horowitz:2017fyg}.
-The moduli space of generic non-supersymmetric solutions is clearly quite rich and it is highly unlikely that a similar classification can be achieved by the approaches above.
+The moduli space of generic non-supersymmetric solutions is clearly quite rich, and given that the techniques above are not systematized, it is highly unlikely that a classification can be achieved with such methods.